JarateKing/jarconfig/docs/mtp.md

 ## jarconfig tools

 Jarconfig includes a python script to generate a list of maps, and a shell script to turn that list of maps into a proper and well-formatted mtp.cfg.
+These are intended to be used on linux.

+The python script checks what maps servers are running, and if it doesn't exist in the pre-existing list, it gets added to the file.
+As servers go up / down, and change maps fairly frequently, it repeats this until the script is stopped.

+The shell script sorts the list, removes duplicate or erroneous lines, and updates mtp.cfg to use the added maps.